Pistol vs Carbine differences ammunition performance, and it is enough to really matter?

 Here are the rounds dug from the gel as well as one unfired for comparison.
 The expended bullet on the left is from the C9 and the one on the right is from the 996TS.
 I did not include the expended round from the CZ as it was the basically the same as from the C9

 As you can see a given round does gain velocity and expansion from the longer barrel (as expected).
 This may or may not be a good thing depending on what you are looking for.
 Due to the increased expansion, penetration was lessened a bit due to the bullet offering a larger surface area and thus more resistance through the medium.
 However, with full metal jackets there is a bit of a different story as the velocity is also increased but I was not able to measure penetration as the rounds penetrated both gel blocks.
 I believe this is a good enough reason to have a carbine for home defense but does not show such a gain to discount a handgun.
-Now I realize there are many more quality defensive rounds in 9mm Luger but these three represent a great cross section from the Critical Defense, to the jacketed hollow point, to the Guard Dog (however that is classified).
+Now I realize there are many more quality defensive rounds in 9mm Luger but these three represent a great cross section from the Critical Defense, to the jacketed hollow point, to the Guard Dog.